 Prince Al-Waleed bin Talal of Saudi Arabia actually put in an order for one in 2007, but it was canceled before the outfitting work had started.

-It's doubtful whether another executive A380 will ever be ordered, particularly as smaller aircraft promise to be up to the job.
+It's doubtful whether another executive A380 will ever come into being, particularly since Airbus already announced it's stopping production of this model and smaller aircraft promise to be up to the job.

 Experts at Kestrel Aviation Management expect the BBJ 787 and A350 ACJ to be game changers, as virtually nowhere on the planet will be out of reach for these ultra-long-range wide-body aircraft.